[ PDF version ]

 On the supposition that my sister might somehow have obtained some assurance of my address (despite my refusal to subscribe to the tracking links), with a view to orchestrating a further attempt on my life, there were limited options available to her and her partner-in-crime.
 In view of the fact that I would be unlikely to answer the door to any assailants they might send to call on me (I assumed by this time my sister was wise to this policy of mine with respect to unexpected callers), aside from staking-out my flat for extended periods of time by contractors who would not be familiar with my appearance, the only conceivable means of access to my residence were my external letterbox and the small gap underneath the door of my flat.
 I was, needless to say, already alert to the possibility that someone might try to deliver a toxic substance by either of these two routes.

 On 14 February 2014, the day after the email from the remote family member, I was at home when I noticed distinct feelings of numbness on the left side of my head, with some faintness.
 The symptoms were not at that time very persistent, but I noticed them intermittently throughout the day.
-It was not enough to convince me that someone had put poison under my door, but the next morning I took the precaution of cleaning the floor inside the front door with a damp cloth and a vacuum, while wearing protective gloves.
+It was not enough to convince me that someone had put poison under my door, but being alert to that prospect, the next morning I took the precaution of cleaning the floor inside the front door with a damp cloth and a vacuum, while wearing protective gloves.

 I did not experience further symptoms until the afternoon of Monday 17, when, about 30 minutes after returning to my flat, I began to feel very sick and faint, with more numbness on the left side of my head.
 I cleaned the floor inside the door again with a vacuum, but did not use a cloth.
 After a while I started to feel more ill with pain in the left side of my head and an increasing heart rate.
 My heart rate was accelerating and seemed uncontrollable, and I became worried of an incipient heart attack.
 I prepared to call 999, but hesitated, in view of my previous experiences with emergency services.
 At the same time I took 2g of soluble vitamin C (a very large dose) which quickly moderated the heart rate and it eventually subsided.
 The sickness and faintness persisted however, along with numbness on the left side of my head, so I determined I had no choice but to leave the flat, which I did the same day.